radekg/terraform-provisioner-ansible/README.md

 - `plays.module.one_line`: `ansible --one-line`, boolean , default `false` (not applied)
 - `plays.module.poll`: `ansible --poll`, int, default `15` (applied only when `background > 0`)

+#### Galaxy Install attributes

+- `play.galaxy_install.force`: `ansible-galaxy install --force`, bool, force overwriting an existing role, default `false`
+- `play.galaxy_install.ignore_certs`: `ansible-galaxy --ignore-certs`, bool, ignore SSL certificate validation errors, default `false`
+- `play.galaxy_install.ignore_errors`: `ansible-galaxy install --ignore-errors`, bool, ignore errors and continue with the next specified role, default `false`
+- `play.galaxy_install.keep_scm_meta`: `ansible-galaxy install --keep-scm-meta`, bool, use tar instead of the scm archive option when packaging the role, default `false`
+- `play.galaxy_install.no_deps`: `ansible-galaxy install --no-deps`, bool, don't download roles listed as dependencies, default `false`
+- `play.galaxy_install.role_file`: `ansible-galaxy install --role-file`, string, required full path to the requirements file
+- `play.galaxy_install.roles_path`: `ansible-galaxy install --roles-path`, string, the path to the directory containing your roles, the default is the roles_path configured in your `ansible.cfgfile` (`/etc/ansible/roles` if not configured); **for the remote provisioner:** if the path starts with `filesystem path separator`, the bootstrap directory will not be prepended, if the path does not start with `filesystem path separator`, the path will appended to the bootstrap directory, if the value is empty, the default value of `galaxy-roles` is used
+- `play.galaxy_install.server`: `ansible-galaxy install --server`, string, optional API server
+- `play.galaxy_install.verbose`: `ansible-galaxy --verbose`, bool, verbose mode, default `false`

 #### Plays attributes

-- `plays.hosts`: list of hosts to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; When used with nulll_resource this can be an interpolated list of host IP address public or private; more details below
+- `plays.hosts`: list of hosts to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; When used with null_resource this can be an interpolated list of host IP address public or private; more details below
 - `plays.groups`: list of groups to include in auto-generated inventory file when `inventory_file` not given, string list, default `empty list`; more details below
 - `plays.enabled`: boolean, default `true`; set to `false` to skip execution
 - `plays.become`: `ansible[-playbook] --become`, boolean, default `false` (not applied)